KannonZenetism/zenetism-field-physics/structural-physics/SP09-collective-resonance-and-field-harmonics.md

 This is not creation ex nihilo — the harmonic amplification draws from:
 - Resonance efficiency (less dissipation in aligned systems)
-- Source attunement (collective connection to Aion/Theon)
+- origin attunement (collective connection to Aion/Theon)
 - Reduced entropic interference (aligned fields shield each other)

 ### 4.4 Examples of Centropic Collectives